Introduction

 AWS Lambda Web Adapter

-To its most important features belong :
+Among its most important features are:

 -Run web applications on AWS Lambda

--Supports Amazon API Gateway Rest API and Http API endpoints, Lambda Function URLs, and Application Load Balancer
+-Supports Amazon API Gateway Rest API and HTTP API endpoints, Lambda Function URLs, and Application Load Balancer

--Supports Lambda managed runtimes, custom runtimes and docker OCI images
+-Supports Lambda managed runtimes, custom runtimes, and Docker OCI images

 -Automatic encode binary response